Are you scratching your head and wondering what fun school holiday activities Melbourne has to offer your kids?

 If you are looking for kids entertainment Melbourne style, why not a kids’ show or kids concert!?
-Here’s what’s on for Melbourne kids this spring in terms of kids love shows:
+Here’s what’s on for Melbourne kids this summer in terms of kids love shows:

-To be confirmed for September/October due to Coronavirus
+To be confirmed for December/January due to Coronavirus

 The Sleeping Beauty | Arts Centre Melbourne | Wednesday 18 – Saturday 21 December

 An enchanting ballet production for all ages to enjoy!
 Following the successes of Christine Walsh’s full length classical ballet productions, we are proud to once again present this traditional ballet production The Sleeping Beauty, performed by 75 dancers and featuring international guest artists.

 Circus Wonderland – Circa 1920 | The Wonderland Spiegeltent | Thursday 26 December – Monday 27 January

 Roll Up, Roll Up!!
 Experience all of the thrilling edge of your seat entertainment with the all new and all star CIRCUS WONDERLAND – CIRCA 1920.
 Step back in time to the golden age of circus with this all new, all star production.
 Opening with an edge of your seat tightrope performance, be amazed and captivated as you are immersed in a century of wonder.
 Filled with mind-blowing acrobatics, daring aerial feats, and a cast of world class circus performers with the most unique, jaw-dropping and spectacular antics from all around the world.
 A hilarious and thrilling Circus Wonderland for the whole family.